hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/_examples/affiliated_products_generator.en.rst

 4. **Comprehensive Test Cases:** The tests now cover valid input, empty input, and an invalid URL.

-5. **Error Handling:** The test for invalid product IDs demonstrates testing for a scenario that may return `None`.
+5. **Error Handling:** The test for invalid product IDs demonStartes testing for a scenario that may return `None`.

 6. **pytest Fixtures:**  Fixtures are correctly used to set up the `parser` instance.